wavesplatform/docs.wavesplatform/docs/en/ride/advanced/dapp-to-dapp.md

 1. List of script actions.
 2. Return value.

-Return is passed to the invoking function and assigned to an eager variable.
+Return is passed to the invoking function and assigned to an strict variable.

 Example: